-Consistent with providing the best possible returns to our investors, Harvest Partners believes a genuine commitment to the highest standards of business practices and ethics is essential.
-We believe that considering environmental, social and corporate governance (ESG) factors as we make business decisions allows us to craft more sustainable long-term strategies for our portfolio companies, which is essential to creating value for our stakeholders.
+Harvest Partners has strived to act as a responsible global citizen since its inception.
+Consistent with providing the best possible returns to our investors, we believe a genuine commitment to the highest standards of business practices and ethics is essential.
+By considering environmental, social and corporate governance (ESG) factors as we make investment decisions, we believe we are creating a sustainable long-term strategy and creating value for our portfolio companies and shareholders.

-In developing our policy, we have given consideration to a range of codes and standards, including the United Nations Principles for Responsible Investment (“UNPRI”), the UN Global Compact, and the Private Equity Growth Capital Council’s Guidelines for Responsible Investment.
+In developing our policy, we have considered a range of industry standards, including the United Nations Principles for Responsible Investment (UNPRI), the UN Global Compact (UNGC) and the American Investment Council’s Guidelines for Responsible Investment.

 - Data Privacy and Security: Consumers increasingly expect companies to safeguard their personal data and other sensitive information.
 Adherence to stringent information security standards upholds company obligations to customers and regulatory bodies.